Frame-Induced Group Polarization in Small Discussion Networks: Results

-Figure~\ref{fig:expplot} shows our experimental data and simulation results as a function of the initial wager difference, $w_3-w_1$.
-Each group is simulated using its initial wagers $w_1, w_2, w_3$ and the spread $s_0$ for the game of concern.
-As subjects could only make whole dollar wagers, the ASC and RPM models are supplemented with a normative rounding scheme: a norm toward risk-taking is assumed so that final simulated wagers are rounded upward to the nearest dollar for both favorite and underdog groups.
-The only free parameter for the RPM model is $p_{max}$ to which the ASC models adds $\lambda_{min}$ and $\lambda_{1,2,3}(0)$ (all equal).
-Values of the free parameters were selected so as to minimize the $\chi^2$ error summed over both networks.
-For the RPM model, a one-parameter $\chi^2$ goodness-of-fit test, which takes as its null hypothesis that the model is correct, yields a probability $Q=0.61$ that $\chi^2$ could have exceeded the observed value of 9.1 by chance.
-For the ASC model, a three-parameter test yields $Q=0.30$ for $\chi^2=10.7$.
-With a conservative threshold of $Q < 0.2$ (as has been used previously \citep{DavHulAu1997,OhtMasNak2002}) for rejecting the null hypothesis, both models are found consistent with the data.
+Figure~\ref{fig:expplot} compares the observed and simulated consensus wager as a function of the initial wager difference, $w_3-w_1$, averaged over the groups at each difference.
+Polarization is (loosely) indicated if the observed error interval is higher than the initial mean wager.
+Qualitatively, the simulations display the hypothesized behaviors of greater polarization for favorites, high disagreement, and complete networks.
+The value of the free parameter $p_{max}$ is selected so as to minimize the $\chi^2$ error summed over both networks.
+A one-parameter $\chi^2$ goodness-of-fit test --- which takes as its null hypothesis that the model is correct --- yields a probability $Q=.67$ that $\chi^2$ could have exceeded the observed sum of 8.46 by chance.
+With a conservative threshold of $Q < .2$ (as has been used previously: \citealt{DavHulAu1997}; \citealt{OhtMasNak2002}) for rejecting the null hypothesis, the test finds the RPM model to be consistent with the data.

-We have also tested alternative models, all of which fail (see Supplementary Material): (1) the median wager ($Q=10^{-10}$); (2) a proximate majority rule based directly on the wager ($Q=7 \times 10^{-4}$); (3) a linear combination based on intuitive confidence with wagers weighted by the game victor subjective probability ($Q=0.005$); (4) the \citet{Abelson1964} model, a continuous time equivalent to the DeGroot model, with extremist-tilting based on the wager ($Q=0.009$); (5) the Abelson model with extremist-tilting based on intuitive confidence ($Q=0.09$).
+We have also tested alternative models, all of which fail: (1) the median wager ($Q=2\times10^{-10}$); (2) a policy-based proximate majority rule based directly on the wager ($Q=8\times10^{-4}$); (3) an intuitive confidence-based policy averaging with wagers weighted by the game victor subjective probability ($Q=.026$).\endnote{See online Appendix~A.4.}